-A partial order is a well-quasi-order (wqo) if it does not contain an infinite antichain, where an antichain is a set of elements no two of which are comparable.
+A partial order over an infinite set is a well-quasi-order (wqo) if it does not contain an infinite antichain, where an antichain is a set of elements no two of which are comparable.
+(A wqo is required to also not have any infinite down-chain, but this condition easily holds in our context.)
 Wagner conjectured that the minor-induced partial order for graphs is a wqo.
 Robertson and Seymour proved this conjecture.
-It follows that every minor closed family can be repesented by a finite list of forbidden minors (the obstruction set).
+It follows that for every minor closed family $\mathcal{F}$ of graphs, the number of minimal elements (minors) in the corresponding obstruction set is finite (because they form an antichain), and hence $\mathcal{F}$ can be represented by a finite list of forbidden minors.
 We note that the theorem of Robertson and Seymour does not tell us how to find the obstruction set - it just proves its existence.
 For planar graphs we know the obstruction set.
 For many other minor-closed families we do not know it.